 - No apple cider vinegar? - use white wine or champagne vinegar or omit it completely.

 Ricotta is a versatile condiment that can be used in both sweet and savory dishes.
-For sweet options, you can use it in or on pancakes or on toast with roasted grapes.

 Top Tip

 You can make this vegan ricotta using either a high-powered blender or a food processor.
 Learn about the difference here.
-I do find a high-powered blender yields a creamier result, but if you only have a food processor, you can make it work.
+I find a high-powered blender yields a creamier result, but if you only have a food processor, you can make it work.

-More Dairy-Free "Cheese" Recipes
+More Vegan Cheese Recipes

-Almond Ricotta
+5 Minute Almond Ricotta

 Ingredients